-- 1Molecular Biology and Biochemistry, University of California, Irvine, United States
+- 1Center for Virus Research, University of California, Irvine, Irvine, CA, United States

-Regulatory RNAs derive from infectious events and can co-operate, build communities, generate nucleotide sequences de novo and insert/delete themselves into host genetic content (Villarreal 2005, Koonin 2009).
-In this sense genome invading RNA-networks determine host genetic identities (self recognition) throughout all kingdoms including the virosphere (Britten 2004, Marraffini and Sontheimer 2010, Villarreal 2011a).
-But inclusion of a transmissive viral RNA biology differs fundamentally from conventional thinking in that it represents a vertical domain of life providing vast amounts of linked information not derrived from direct ancestors (Villarreal 2014).
-Interestingly single RNA stem loops react as physico-chemical entities exclusively, whereas with the network-cooperation of various RNA stem-loops in a module-like manner biological selection emerges (Manrubia and Briones 2007, Vaidya 2012, Higgs and Lehman 2015).
-Additionally co-operating RNAs outcompete selfish genetic parasites (Hayden and Lehman 2006, Vaidya et al. 2012).
+Regulatory RNAs derive from infectious events and can co-operate, build communities, generate nucleotide sequences de novo and insert/delete themselves into host genetic content (Villarreal, 2005; Koonin, 2009).
+In this sense genome invading RNA networks determine host genetic identities (self-recognition) throughout all kingdoms including the virosphere (Britten, 2004; Marraffini and Sontheimer, 2010; Villarreal, 2011a).
+But inclusion of a transmissive viral RNA biology differs fundamentally from conventional thinking in that it represents a vertical domain of life providing vast amounts of linked information not derived from direct ancestors (Villarreal, 2014).
+Interestingly single RNA stem loops react as physico-chemical entities exclusively, whereas with the network-cooperation of various RNA stem-loops in a module-like manner biological selection emerges (Manrubia and Briones, 2007; Vaidya, 2012; Higgs and Lehman, 2015).
+Additionally co-operating RNAs outcompete selfish genetic parasites (Hayden and Lehman, 2006; Vaidya et al., 2012).

-Infection derived RNAs serve as the agents of regulatory networks in the cellular transcriptome (Feschotte 2008, Briones et al. 2009, Koonin 2009, Villarreal and Witzany 2010).
-Without transcription from the genetic storage medium of DNA into the living world of such RNA agents, no relevant genetic process in the cellular transcriptome can be initiated (Volff 2006).
-RNAs, with their inherent repeat syntax, format the expression of coding sequences and organize the coherent line-up of timely coordinated steps of replication (Shapiro and Sternberg 2005).
-The transport of genetic information to the progeny cells is also coordinated by these agents (Spadafora 2017).
-Furthermore, they are crucial for the cooperation between networks of RNA-stem loops to constitute important nucleoprotein complexes such as ribosome, spliceosome, and editosome (Witzany 2011).
-Therefore, such RNA groups are essential for complex order of genome constructions (Witzany 2014).
+Infection derived RNAs serve as the agents of regulatory networks in the cellular transcriptome (Feschotte, 2008; Briones et al., 2009; Koonin, 2009; Villarreal and Witzany, 2010).
+Without transcription from the genetic storage medium of DNA into the living world of such RNA agents, no relevant genetic process in the cellular transcriptome can be initiated (Volff, 2006).
+RNAs, with their inherent repeat syntax, format the expression of coding sequences and organize the coherent line-up of timely coordinated steps of replication (Shapiro and von Sternberg, 2005).
+The transport of genetic information to the progeny cells is also coordinated by these agents (Spadafora, 2017).
+Furthermore, they are crucial for the cooperation between networks of RNA-stem loops to constitute important nucleoprotein complexes such as ribosome, spliceosome, and editosome (Witzany, 2011).
+Therefore, such RNA groups are essential for complex order of genome constructions (Witzany, 2014).

-Frontiers Research Topic Genome Invading RNA-Networks highlightes various RNA networks being active in host genomes.
+Frontiers Research Topic Genome Invading RNA Networks highlights various RNA networks being active in host genomes.

-Gaurav Sablok et al. (2017) discussed classification, identification and roles of tRNA derived smallRNAs across plants and their potential involvement in abiotic and biotic stresses.
-Lu Wang et al. (2017) investigated how retrotransposon insertion polymorphisms can impact human health and disease.
-Karin Moelling et al. (2017) demonstrated that RNase H-like activities of retroviruses, TEs, and phages, have built up innate and adaptive immune systems throughout all domains of life.
-Sheng-Rui Liu at al. (2017) summarize recent advances in understanding the roles of miRNAs involved in the plant defense against viruses and viral counter-defense.
-Marek Malicki et al. (2017) review three retrotransposon classes that might represent a domestication of the selfish elements.
-Laleh Habibi and collegue (2017) exemplified direct action of RNA networks in shaping the genome.
-Anja Pecman et al. (2017) compared two different approaches for detection and discovery of plant viruses and viroids.
-Shohei Nagata et al. (2017) found that sequence changes in the RNase H domain and the reverse transcriptase connection domain are responsible for subtype classification.
-Hany Zinad et al. (2017) suggest that natural antisense transcripts interfere with their corresponding sense transcript to elicit concordant and discordant regulation.
-Eric Ottesen et al. (2017) describe how the abundance of Alu-like sequences may contribute toward Survival Motor Neuron gene pathogenesis.
-Ascensión Ariza-Mateos and collegue (2017) show how RNA viruses mimic key factors of the host cell.
-Corrado Spadafora (2017) found that spermatozoa act as collectors of somatic information and as delivering vectors to the next generation.
-Daniel Frías-Lasserre and collegue (2017) demonstrate how current epigenetic advances on non-coding RNAs has changed the perspective on evolutionary relevant variations.
-Luis Scolaro et al. (2017) demonstrate that evolutive processes for viruses are now interpreted as coordinated phenomenon that leads to global non-random remodeling of the population.
-Herve Seligman and collegue (2017) found that ribosomal RNA stem-loop hairpins resemble those formed by viruses and short parasitic repeats infesting bacterial genomes.
-Cheng Fu et al. (2017) provide deep insights into the molecular mechanisms of influenza virus infection.
+Sablok et al. discussed classification, identification and roles of tRNA derived smallRNAs across plants and their potential involvement in abiotic and biotic stresses.
+Wang et al. investigated how retrotransposon insertion polymorphisms can impact human health and disease.
+Moelling et al. demonstrated that RNase H-like activities of retroviruses, TEs, and phages, have built up innate and adaptive immune systems throughout all domains of life.
+Liu at al. summarize recent advances in understanding the roles of miRNAs involved in the plant defense against viruses and viral counter-defense.
+Malicki et al. review three retrotransposon classes that might represent a domestication of the selfish elements.
+Habibi and Salmani exemplified direct action of RNA networks in shaping the genome.
+Pecman et al. compared two different approaches for detection and discovery of plant viruses and viroids.
+Nagata et al. found that sequence changes in the RNase H domain and the reverse transcriptase connection domain are responsible for subtype classification.
+Zinad et al. suggest that natural antisense transcripts interfere with their corresponding sense transcript to elicit concordant and discordant regulation.
+Ottesen et al. describe how the abundance of Alu-like sequences may contribute toward Survival Motor Neuron gene pathogenesis.
+Ariza-Mateos and Gómez show how RNA viruses mimic key factors of the host cell.
+Spadafora found that spermatozoa act as collectors of somatic information and as delivering vectors to the next generation.
+Frías-Lasserre et al. demonstrate how current epigenetic advances on non-coding RNAs has changed the perspective on evolutionary relevant variations.
+Scolaro et al. demonstrate that evolutive processes for viruses are now interpreted as coordinated phenomenon that leads to global non-random remodeling of the population.
+Seligmann and Raoult found that ribosomal RNA stem-loop hairpins resemble those formed by viruses and short parasitic repeats infesting bacterial genomes.
+Fu et al. provide deep insights into the molecular mechanisms of influenza virus infection.